awsdocs/amazon-rds-user-guide/doc_source/rds-cloudwatch-events.sample.md

 # Overview of events for Amazon RDS<a name="rds-cloudwatch-events.sample"></a>

-An *RDS event* indicates a change in the RDS environment\.
-For example, Amazon RDS generates an event when the state of an instance changes from pending to running\.
+An *RDS event* indicates a change in the Amazon RDS environment\.
+For example, Amazon RDS generates an event when the state of a DB instance changes from pending to running\.
 Amazon RDS delivers events to CloudWatch Events and EventBridge in near\-real time\.

 **Note**
 Amazon RDS emits events on a best effort basis\.
 We recommend that you avoid writing programs that depend on the order or existence of notification events, because they might be out of sequence or missing\.

-Amazon RDS keeps a record of events that relate to your DB instances, DB snapshots, DB security groups, and DB parameter groups\.
+Amazon RDS records events that relate to your DB instances, DB snapshots, and DB parameter groups\.
 This information includes the following:
 + The date and time of the event
 + The source name and source type of the event
 + A message associated with the event\.